 Clean out your fridge and take inventory of what you have and what you need.
 You need a solid and complete grocery list to successfully meal prep.
 The last thing you want is to get in the middle of cooking and not have what you need.

 Make a Schedule for Cooking

 Look at your recipes and decide what you want to cook ahead of time.
-Check on how long recipes take to make and oven temperature to decide the order you want to prepare your food.
+Check on how long recipes take to make and the oven temperature to decide the order you want to prepare your food.
 If you are cooking several recipes it might make sense to make something in a slow cooker to free up the oven.
-Often it will make sense to chop all your fruits and vegetables at one time and then move onto the next step.
+Often it will make sense to chop all your fruits and vegetables at one time and then move on to the next step.